 Concerns swirled during the following months that without a new buyer, two of the hospitals, Regional and Moses, could be closed down.
 A coalition of local foundations and nonprofits has provided millions of dollars in temporary financial support to ensure operations at these facilities would continue, the Scranton Times-Tribune reported.
 A spokesperson for those organizations as well as local government leaders told the paper they were encouraged by the signed letter of intent.

-Tenor earlier this year received Pennsylvania’s blessing to take over operations at another hospital, Sharon Regional Medical Center, previously owned by the bankrupt Steward Health Care.
+Tenor Health Foundation, the purchaser, is a nonprofit recently formed by former Prime Healthcare executives.
+Earlier this year it received Pennsylvania’s blessing to take over operations at another hospital, Sharon Regional Medical Center, previously owned by the bankrupt Steward Health Care.
 That facility resumed core services in March and fully reopened by May.